Retire in Costa Rica

 When we asked people what advice they would give someone preparing to move to Costa Rica, they said:

 "Have lived in Grecia for 7-1/2 yrs.
 It is a small city and in my opinion the best unless you insist on beach area which is too hot for me.
 No a/c necessary where I live.
 Easy to get to know people if you are friendly.
 I can't walk down the street without people I know honking or waving.
-I live happily without a car which means not using all my pension on repairs and high gas," said one member in Costa Rica.
+I live happily without a car which means not using all my pension on repairs and high gas," explained a retiree in Costa Rica.

 What type of recreational activities are there in Costa Rica?

-"Costa Ballena Women's club, a poker club, an airsoft group, a few local bands and music groups, surfing, etc," remarked one retiree in Ojochal.
+"Costa Ballena Women's club, a poker club, an airsoft group, a few local bands and music groups, surfing, etc," said one retiree in living in Ojochal, Costa Rica.

 Where will I buy groceries and do other shopping in Costa Rica?